eballetbo/chromebooks/docs/source/rockchip-weston-desktop-demo.rst

   $ export architecture=armhf

   And then run:
-  $ $GOPATH/bin/debos -m 4G -t architecture:$architecture tools/debos/images/weston/rockchip-demo.yaml
+  $ $GOPATH/bin/debos -m 4G -t architecture:$architecture tools/debos/images/weston-desktop/weston-desktop.yaml

 Will create the following output:

-- debian-scp-demo-sid-$architecture.tar.gz, a tarball with the debian weston based filesystem.
+- debian-weston-desktop-sid-$architecture.tar.gz, a tarball with the debian weston based filesystem.

 The Docker way to build the demo rootfs
 =======================================